Reasons Behind Your Shiny Skin And Ways To Manage It

-Who does not like glowing and shining skin?
-While the streaks of shine on your cheekbones and nose tip may work as a natural highlighter, accentuating your facial features with layers of shiny grease all over your face and T-zone can be troublesome.
+Who does not want glossy, shiny skin?
+But, is shiny skin actually healthy?
+While those shiny streaks on your nose tip and cheekbones may act as a natural highlighter, enhancing your facial attributes with layers of grease on your face can be a problem.

 In This Article

 Shiny Skin: Is It Healthy Or A Cause For Concern?

 Your sebaceous glands release sebum or natural oils that give your skin a healthy shine.
 Usually, shiny skin is not a cause for concern.
 The natural oils contain essential fat, triglycerides, ceramides, and wax that form a layer on your skin to protect its natural barrier and keep it moisturized (1).
 They protect the skin from harmful bacteria, UV damage, and inflammation to keep it healthy.

 In other words, shiny skin can be a sign of healthy skin.
 However, excess oil on your skin can lead to problems like acne breakouts.
 Conversely, if your skin loses its shine and appears dull, it is a cause for concern as this can lead to skin dryness and crepiness.

 Although many women desire shiny and glowing skin, the excess shine can be annoying.
 If your skin turns oily and shiny after a few hours of cleansing, it means you have overactive sebaceous glands.
 This is common in people with oily skin, and multiple factors may cause excessive sebum production.
 Let’s take a look.